Karlbovski/11ty-starter/src/courtesy.md

 ---
 eleventyExcludeFromCollections: true
-metaTitle: Website Name coming soon
+metaTitle: WebsiteName coming soon
-metaDescription:
+metaDescription: WebsiteName | Maintenance
 metaKeywords:
 heroText: Coming Back Soon
 heroDescription: >
     Redirect your site to this page when in maintenance, under construction or offline for some reason.
-    Meta description in front matter.
-Make it a bit longer than usual and bla, bla, bla...
+Setup parameters in this forontmatter.
+endTime: "Jun 8, 2021 13:52:00"
+heroTextCompleted: We Have Arrived!
+heroDescriptionCompleted: The big day is finally here - we are live at
 layout: "layouts/courtesy.njk"
-locale: "en"
 ---